 3. Ask churches in your network.

-Special thanks to WOL Camps in NY and FL for sponsoring this article!
+Special thanks to WOL Camps in NY and FL for making this article possible!
 Be sure to check them out now.